 You need to form sure that you simply use images that are optimized to load faster.
-See our guide the way to speed up WordPress by optimizing images for the online.
+See our guide on the way to speed up WordPress by optimizing images online.

-Another trick you’ll use to optimize your images for search engines is to use descriptive title and alt tags.
+Another trick you’ll use to optimize your images for search engines is to use descriptive titles and alt tags.
 These tags help search engines understand what your image is about.
-They also help users with visual defect as their screen readers can read the alt and title tags to them.
+They also help users with visual defects as their screen readers can read the alt and title tags to them.

-WordPress allows you to feature title and alt tags once you upload a picture.
+WordPress allows you to feature titles and alt tags once you upload a picture.

 If you’re a photographer or add tons of images to your WordPress site, then you would like to use a gallery plugin.

 We recommend using the Envira Gallery.
 In our speed tests, we found it to be the fastest WordPress gallery plugin.
 It’s also fully responsive and SEO friendly out of the box.

 Each week, Google blacklists around 20,000 websites for malware and around 50,000 for phishing.
 When a site is blacklisted, it doesn’t show up in any search results in the least.